-(For other versions of Decimation X3, see our games.)
+(For other versions of Decimation X series, see our games.)

 Description: Decimation X3 is a 4 player shoot 'em up and sequel to Decimation X, a #1 Japan hit, and chosen to represent the notable Indie Games Winter Uprising.
 Back with intensified gameplay, extra power-ups, more firepower, improved retro graphics, huge bosses, and a beautifully remixed Imphenzia soundtrack.
 Developed by the Xona Games "empower the player philosophy", also found in Duality ZF and Score Rush.
 Released: December 7th, 2010.